Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * The website is structured in 4 pages : `Readflix`, `Collections`, `Community`, `MyBookLog`, + 2 extra pages for sign up and login.
 * The website's pages and different features are responsive on all device sizes.
 * Each page features a responsive header with a navigation bar and a convenient placement of the logo (top left).
-* Users can find a sign-up option
+* Users can find a sign-up option.
-* Users can find a login option if they already created an account
+* Users can find a login option if they already created an account.
 * There is a carousel component with 4 slides to match the structure of the site.
-* There is a form in which users can request to receive a free ebook about reading/personal development
+* There is a form in which users can request to receive a free ebook about reading/personal development.
 * There is a footer with copyright information and social media links.
 * User can scroll up to the top thanks to an arrow button.
 * The general features of the site are in one space base_template.